How to Use a Fire Extinguisher

 - Aim the extinguisher nozzle at the base of the fire, not at the top of the flames.

 - Sweep back and forth along the base of the fire, not over the top or into the middle of the flames.

 Tips for using an extinguisher safely

 Where you stand while using the extinguisher matters.
-“The smaller the extinguisher, the less time you have to use it,” says Drengenberg.
-“The ones the size of a two-liter bottle of soda will not give you a full minute” to put out the flames.
-“That’s why it’s important to extinguish the fire with your back toward the door,” he says.
-“If the extinguisher cannot do the job, you can still get out of there.”
+It is important to remember that the smaller the extinguisher, the less time you have to use it.
+UL advises people that the extinguisher the size of a two-liter bottle of soda will not even give you a full minute of use to put out the flames.
+It’s important to extinguish the fire with your back toward the door.
+So if something happens and the extinguisher cannot do the job, you can still get out of the room.

 - Choose a fire extinguisher that carries the label of an independent testing laboratory such as UL.